hisatokawaminami/central-saloon-react/README.md

 1. I found that placing background image is tricky.
 I was able to display the image with `url(${background})` but it was only displaying for the lines that have contents in.
 Like, it was only showing the first line 'test' when I first deployed.
 I put a bunch on margin for a footer, so it kind look ok, but I still need to figure this out.

 2. I had a issue when I tried to create routes.
 I learned that `<html>`, `<head>`, or `<body>` tags gives error.
 I had `<body>` tag when I was trying to figure out background problem.

+3. It took me forever to figure out `TypeError: Cannot read property 'map' of undefined` error when I changed `masterShowList` to `props.showList` in ShowList.
+After going through every single line, I found that `<ShowList />` was rendered in `Home`component.